dknsapatin/dknsapatin/README.md

 Check out my portfolio! --> https://dknsapatin-portfolio.netlify.app/

-I'm an aspiring Front End Web Developer 👨‍💻
+I'm an aspiring React Developer 👨‍💻

 - 👨‍🎓 I received my Bachelors in Computer Science at the University of North Carolina at Charlotte (2020).